-If the student continues disruptive behavior after a written warning, an Incident Referral Form should be filed with the Office of Student Life.
+• If the student continues disruptive behavior after a written warning, an Incident Referral Form should be filed with the Office of Student Life.
 A resolution conference with the site representative will be issued or a judicial hearing commenced if necessary.

-A disruptive student may not be permanently removed from class without a formal judicial hearing; therefore, it is essential that you, as the instructor, work with the Office of Academic and Student Affairs before taking this step.
+A disruptive student may not be permanently removed from class without a formal judicial hearing; therefore, it is essential that you work with the Office of Student Life before taking this step.